Citizens Bank Park: Concerts

 The first concert at the park was Jimmy Buffett & The Coral Reefer Band on August 25, 2005; they returned on June 14, 2008.

-The Eagles, The Dixie Chicks and Keith Urban were scheduled to perform on June 14, 2010, but the show was cancelled.
+The Eagles, The Dixie Chicks, and Keith Urban were scheduled to perform on June 14, 2010, but the show was cancelled.

 Other stadium information

-Dan Baker, public address announcer for the Phillies since 1972, continues to introduce the players.
+Public address announcer Dan Baker has introduced the players since 1972.
 During each player's first at-bat, Baker, in an excited voice, says, "Now batting for the Phillies, number (#), (position), (player's name)".
 For example, a first at-bat introduction would have Baker say, "Now batting for the Phillies, number 11, shortstop Jimmy Rollins!"
 During subsequent at-bats, players are only announced by their position and name, for example, "Phillies first baseman, Ryan Howard!"
 Baker only uses the city of the opposing team when he announces their players rather than the team nickname, for example, "Now batting for Atlanta, number ten, third baseman Chipper Jones", and makes the announcement in a more-subdued tone.